 At the risk of contradicting myself, here’s one penalty that’s useful to know about.

 You need to have a license to busk in Singapore, lack of which you run the risk of a stay at a police station, and a hefty fine.
 If you are thinking about earning some pocket change when visiting Singapore, too bad.
 That wouldn’t work here.
 It will get you into trouble too.

 24. Be Aware of Scam Hotspots.

-Singapore has much to offer visitors, despite its small size.
-In my opinion, you need around ten days to go through all attractions.
+Despite its small size, Singapore has much to offer visitors.
+In my opinion, you’d need around ten days to go through all attractions.
 Two weeks would allow for a more leisurely itinerary.

-And if you could afford more time than that, consider taking some day drips out of the country.
+And if you have more time than that, consider taking some day trips out of the country.
 Nearby Johor in Malaysia is home to modern attractions like Legoland and Hello Kitty Town.
-A short ferry ride down south would bring you to the Indonesian resort island of Bintan too.
-Finally, with a little more time, you could even take an overnight trip to Malacca or Kuala Lumpur in Malaysia.
-The former, like Singapore, was once part of the British Straits Settlement.
-Its world heritage sites and idyllic atmosphere would provide for a delightful change from Singapore.
+A short ferry ride down south brings you to the Indonesian resort island of Bintan.

-The following is my personal list of best Singapore attractions
+The following is my personal list of the best attractions in Singapore.

 - Marina Bay Area (Inclusive of Marina Bay Sands)